jpsca/tcom/docs/en/docs/guide/css_and_js.md

 The styles of your components will not be auto-scoped.
 This means the styles of a component can affect other components, and, likewise, it will be affected by global styles or the styles of other components.

-To protect yourself against that, always add a custom class to the root element of your components and use it to scope the rest of the component styles.
-Always use a class instead of an id, or the component will not be usable more than once per page.
+To protect yourself against that, *always* add a custom class to the root element(s) of your component and use it to scope the rest of the component styles.
 Example:

 ```html+jinja title="components/Card.html.jinja"